 It has been the Bank's policy to regularly review its models in the context of actual loss experience and adjust when necessary.

-The Bank reviews loans to customer balances quarterly for possible impairment and records the provision for possible loan losses as per the Bank's policy and in accordance with DAB regulations.
+The Bank assesses financial assets on a quarterly basis for possible impairment and records the provision for possible loan losses as per IFRS 9 or ACPR whichever is higher.

 b) Provision for income taxes